 Dragon Bar serves up a creative bistro menu to match its arty seaside location.
 Take your taste buds on a journey, with Spanish paella or Jamaican curried goat, or keep your feet firmly on these shores with succulent scallops adorned with edible flowers.
 One of the best restaurants in Hastings.

-This pub reigns supreme on every front, from the imaginative interior created by local craftspeople to the cool clientele (Jude Law was snapped here recently).
+The Crown pub reigns supreme on every front, from the imaginative interior created by local craftspeople to the cool clientele (Jude Law was snapped here a while back).
 The food and drink follow suit... think lush local craft beers and seasonal small plates.
 Oh, and why not pick up a loaf of sourdough on your way out too.

 Each of the eight bright and breezy rooms at this boutique B&B are named after Hastings streets.
 Luxuriate in All Saints, with its super-sized bed and hand-painted headboard, or tuck up in the cosy Rock A Nore, right at the top of the house.